 Grassed waterway Natural or constructed watercourse or outlet that is shaped or graded and established in suitable vegetation for the disposal of runoff water without erosion.
-Gray water Domestic wastewater composed of wash water from kitchen, bathroom, and laundry sinks, tubs, and washers.

 Greenspace Urban trees, forests, and associated vegetation in and around human settlements, ranging from small communities in rural settings to metropolitan regions.